M.S. in Computer and Information Science

 There are several features that work together to achieve handling both groups.

 1. Computer science entrance requirements are minimal.
 The two areas typically covered in Computer Science undergraduate courses, programming and data structure are the prerequisites.
 Equivalent experience is acceptable.
 We have had many students without Computer Science exposure take the prerequisite courses in our undergraduate offerings to get ready for the program.
-Recently we have added the Specialization for Career Change Opportunity (COSMIC) which covers the prerequisites in COSC 6500 Foundations of Computing course.
+Recently we have added the Specialization for Career Change Opportunity which covers the prerequisites in COSC 6500 Foundations of Computing course.

 2. We offer many courses at the graduate and undergraduate levels.
 Under Marquette's system, graduate students are permitted to take up to half their graduate program from courses also available to undergraduates.
 Hence, the students in the Computer and Information Science program with less computer and information science background will probably take half their program in classes also offered to undergraduate Computer Science majors.
 Since there are many graduate classes offered, students with more prior academic or work experience will probably take nearly all graduate-level courses.